 - DMP: The fact that you’re participating in a DMP isn’t calculated into your credit score, although it will be noted on your credit report.
 That said, other consequences of the DMP will have an effect.
 For instance, closing your accounts will affect the amount of credit you have available and could impact your credit history, both of which figure into the credit score algorithm.
-To learn more about how credit scores are calculated, visit Learn How Debt Affects Your Credit Score.
+To learn more about how credit scores are calculated, visit How Debt Affects Your Credit Score.

-- Chapter 7: Bankruptcy has a dramatic affect on your score, and depending on where you started from, you’ll probably end up somewhere between 520 and 550.
+- Chapter 7: Bankruptcy has a dramatic effect on your score and depending on where you started from, you’ll probably end up somewhere between 520 and 550.
 But, if you’re careful you can raise that score dramatically to the point where you're in the "very good" to "excellent" range in two or three years.
 Remember that filing for Chapter 7 bankruptcy will stay on your credit record for ten years.
-Check out How to Get New Credit to Survive and Thrive After Bankruptcy.
+Check out How to Improve Your Credit Score After Bankruptcy.

 - Chapter 13: A Chapter 13 plan will stay on your credit record for seven years from filing if you complete the plan, or ten years if you don’t complete the plan.

 What Debts Are Included?

 - DMP: Only unsecured debts like credit cards and medical bills are included.
 It won't include car loans, mortgages, student loans, taxes, child support, or alimony.

 - Chapter 13: Most debts are discharged.
 Some debts that are not dischargeable in a Chapter 7 case have to be paid in full in a Chapter 13 plan.
 To keep your secured debts, like a car loan or mortgage, you have to continue making monthly payments.
 There are circumstances in which you can add your car into your plan payment.
-You can also use the plan payment to catch up past due house payments and prevent a foreclosure.
+You can also use the plan payment to catch up past due house payments and prevent foreclosure.

 Do I Have to Qualify?